UnderLogic/toml-serialization/Documentation~/src/under-the-hood.md

 1. Parse the TOML document into marshalled objects
 2. Create the deserialized object
-3. Unmarshal the TOML root table into the deserialized object
+3. Unmarshal the TOML root table into the deserialized object (recursively)

 **NOTE:** In the `DeserializeInto` method, the deserialized object is passed in as a parameter instead of being created.